 We celebrate the 4th of July because it represents the day America became separate from British rule.
 Under British rule, the Colonists were unhappy with the British government.

-The colonists decided to write a document announcing they were no longer part of the British government and they were going to be a new nation called the United States of America.
+They felt they were unfairly taxed and had no vote on the laws that affected them.
+The colonists decided to write a document announcing they were no longer part of the British government and would be a new nation called the United States of America.

 This document is known as the Declaration of Independence.

+The Declaration of Independence was officially signed on August 2nd, 1776.
 The first person to sign the Declaration of Independence was John Hancock.

 The Declaration of Independence was written during the American Revolutionary War (1775-1783).